electric-sql/pglite/docs/docs/filesystems.md

 |------|-----|--------|--------|---------|
 |      |     | ✓      |        | ✓       |

-Unfortunately Safari appears to have a limit of 252 open sync access handles, this prevents this VFS from working as a standard Postgres install has between 300-800 files.
+Unfortunately, Safari appears to have a limit of 252 open sync access handles, this prevents this VFS from working due to a standard Postgres install consisting of over 300 files.

 ### What is an "access handle pool"?

-The Origin Private Filesystem API provides both asynchronous ans synchronous methods, bit the synchronous are limited to read, write and flush.
-You are unable to travers the filesystem or open files synchronously.
+The Origin Private Filesystem API provides both asynchronous and synchronous methods, but the synchronous methods are limited to read, write and flush.
+You are unable to traverse the filesystem or open files synchronously.
 PGlite is a fully synchronous WASM build of Postgres and unable to call async APIs while handling a query.
 While it is possible to build an async WASM Postgres using [Asyncify](https://emscripten.org/docs/porting/asyncify.html), it adds significant overhead in both file size and performance.

-To overcome these limitations and provide a fully synchronous file system to PGlite on top of OPFS, we use something called an "access handle pool".
-When you first start PGlite we open a pool of OPFS access handles with randomised file names, these are then allocation to files as needed.
-After each query a poll maintenance job is scheduled that maintains the pool size.
-When you inspect the OPFS directory where the database is stored you will not see the normal Postgres directory layout, but rather a pool of files and a state file that contains the directory tree mapping along with file metadata.
+To overcome these limitations, and to provide a fully synchronous file system to PGlite on top of OPFS, we use something called an "access handle pool".
+When you first start PGlite we open a pool of OPFS access handles with randomised file names; these are then allocated to files as needed.
+After each query, a pool maintenance job is scheduled that maintains its size.
+When you inspect the OPFS directory where the database is stored, you will not see the normal Postgres directory layout, but rather a pool of files and a state file containing the directory tree mapping along with file metadata.

 The PGlite OPFS AHP FS is inspired by the [wa-sqlite](https://github.com/rhashimoto/wa-sqlite) access handle pool file system by [Roy Hashimoto](https://github.com/rhashimoto).